AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 2. Download the latest file named **`bitebuddy.jar`**.
 There may be other files shown, but you'll only need `bitebuddy.jar`.
    ![Download BiteBuddy.jar](images/download_jar.png)
 3. Choose a folder you want to use as the **home folder** for your BiteBuddy installation, choosing any folder is fine!
 Then, place `bitebuddy.jar` in this folder.
+4. Open a command terminal in the folder where you placed `bitebuddy.jar`:<br>
-4. In your file explorer, right-click an empty space and select **“Open in Terminal”** to start a command terminal directly from this folder.
-We will be using this terminal over the next steps!<br>
+    - **Recommended:** In your file explorer, right-click an empty space and select **“Open in Terminal”** to start a command terminal directly from this folder.<br>
-   *If the above didn't work, stay calm and don't panic!*<br>
-   - Open a command terminal (`cmd` for Windows or `Terminal` for Mac), then type in `cd YOUR/FILE/PATH` while replacing `YOUR/FILE/PATH` with where you've placed the folder holding `bitebuddy.jar` and hit your 'Enter' key.<br>
+    - **If the above didn't work:** Open a command terminal (`cmd` for Windows or `Terminal` for Mac), then type in `cd YOUR/FILE/PATH` (replacing `YOUR/FILE/PATH` with the path to the folder holding `bitebuddy.jar`) and hit your 'Enter' key.<br>
-   - Then, type in the command `java -jar "bitebuddy.jar"` and hit your 'Enter' key to start BiteBuddy!

    **Mac users:** ![Open_in_Terminal](images/open_in_terminal_Mac.png)
    **Windows users:** ![Open_in_Terminal](images/open_in_terminal_Windows.png)

+5. In the terminal, type the command `java -jar "bitebuddy.jar"` and hit your 'Enter' key to start BiteBuddy!

-5. After BiteBuddy starts, you'll soon be greeted by a window similar to the one below.
+6. After BiteBuddy starts, you'll soon be greeted by a window similar to the one below.
 There'll be some sample foodplaces provided to get you started! <br>
    ![Ui](images/UI_image.png)

 ### Step 3 — Try Out a Command!